Installation

 docker run -d -p 8080:8080 --name pulzen-gateway-api pulzen/gateway:latest

-Install on Azure as Azure Web App
+Install on Azure as Azure Container App

 • Azure Account